ahmedesmail07/crowdfunding-django/README.md

 ## About the Project:
 In This CrowdFunding Web App we will allow users to :
+- sign-up using addtional fields in model forms (Such as phone number with validation)
-- sign-up and login
+- sign-in using (email or username and password)
+- reset their password if they forgot it
+- they will login only if they activate thier email (Mail Activation Feature)
-- Create and modify profile data (bd-pp)
+- Create and modify profile data (Adding Facebook Account,birth date & country)
 - Create projects and donate for projects
+- Admin Dashboard for only the staff and the super users without using django admin panel
-- Delete his projects
+- Delete his projects and also admin can delete it
 - Comment on projects
 - Report on projects or comments
 - Show projetcs details and rate projects
+- All users can donate all projects and rate them
+- User can remove project in case the donation of the project less than 25% of the total

 ## Built With:
 * [Django Framwork]